Jooty/jooty/README.md

 I am currently a motivated computer science student who intends to pursue this job full-time.
 I hope to make important contributions to the ever-evolving scientific community, driven by an insatiable curiosity.

 Nowadays, I've developed a strong interest in reverse engineering, delving into the world of uncovering the mysteries hidden behind sophisticated software systems.
-I've concentrated on learning x86 assembly language and exploring the skill of reading binaries.
+I've concentrated on learning assembly languages and exploring the skill of reading binaries.

 ---